|

 tell."

 She hugged him sympathetically.
-Then she said, "I found
+"I found something last

-something, last night.
-The book I took from the apothecarys
+nightthe book I took from the apothecarys shop

-shop describes a recipesome foolish stuff about an elixir
+describes a recipesome foolish stuff about an elixir that

-elven seed!
-That must be why thatthat warg used Elladan
+must be why that warg used Elladan as he did..."

 "Yes."
-She raised her head to look at him.
+Eowyn raised her head to look at him.
 "It

 is terrible, Legolas.
 Terrible.
-The recipe requires quite a large
+The recipe requires a large quantity

-quantity ofof seed and it must either be fresh or"
+ofof seed, and it must either be fresh or,"she

-she bit her lip, "or bothboth testicles must be dried
+bit her lip"or both testicles must be dried and ground

-and ground up.
+up.
 And the victim must be a full-blooded elf.
-I suppose
+I suppose that

-that is why he returned Elladan.
-We must tell Aragorn and Prince
+is why he returned Elladan.
+We must tell Aragorn and Prince Imrahiland

-Imrahiland decide how we are going to protect you and Haldir
+decide how we are going to protect you and Haldir, and the others."

 |